JuliaParallel/MPI.jl/docs/src/configuration.md

 ### Configuration

 To use the system MPI library, run `MPI.use_system_binary()`.
-This will attempt find and identify any available MPI implementation, and create a file called `LocalPreferences.toml` adjacent to the current `Project.toml`.
+This will attempt to locate and to identify any available MPI implementation, and create a file called `LocalPreferences.toml` adjacent to the current `Project.toml`.
+Use `Base.active_project()` to obtain the location of the currently active project.

 ```sh
 julia --project -e 'using MPI; MPI.use_system_binary()'
 ```

 !!! note
     You can copy `LocalPreferences.toml` to a different project folder, but you must list `MPIPreferences` in the `[extras]` section of the `Project.toml` for the settings